Many women who’re on-the-go take a daily multivitamin to make sure they’re covering all their nutritional bases.

 When you are following a micronutrient deficient diet, commonly seen in those who are eating a highly processed diet, there does seem to be some benefits to taking multivitamins, but they aren’t huge.

 One issue that seems to occur is that many studies compare multivitamins to good diets, which are already high in vitamins.
 Comparing a diet that was filled with junk food, to a similar diet plus a multivitamin may produce more interesting results, and would reflect the issue that many people have.

 Multivitamins for women should be seen as a useful top off for people who have bad diets, but they will never replace a good diet.
 If you are already eating healthy then a multivitamin is less likely to be of value.
 What’s worse, is that you may actually be at risk of exceeding your recommended dosage.

 Despite the published research that multivitamins are largely ineffective and unhelpful, the more the public seems to buy them.

 The exceptions to this (other than people with bad diets) would be women who are attempting to get pregnant, or who are currently pregnant or breastfeeding.
 Other exceptions include those who take certain medications that can lead to nutrient deficiencies (like in the case of statins and CoQ10) and those with malabsorption diseases.

 As usual, talk to your doctor before taking any supplement, but a multivitamin appears to have minimal risks.
-While a multivitamin may be able to address nutrient deficiencies, a balanced, healthy diet provides far more confirmed benefits.
+While a multivitamin for women may be able to address nutrient deficiencies, a balanced, healthy diet provides far more confirmed benefits.